-Difficult conversations; they’re not easy to have.
-But when done correctly, they can set you free, deepen or strengthen your connection with someone, and even repair a broken relationship.
+Having a difficult conversation with someone you love can be very challenging.
+But when done from a compassionate space, it can set you free, deepen or strengthen your connection with someone, and even repair a broken relationship.

-What makes these type of conversations so difficult to have, is the great unknown they will inevitably put us in touch with…
+What makes these type of conversations so challenging to have, is the great unknown they will inevitably put us in touch with…

 How will the other person react when I tell them exactly what I think about them or how they make me feel?

-What if I get very upset, can’t control my emotions and say or do something I might later regret?
+What if I get distraught, can’t control my emotions, say, or do something I might later regret?

 What if we open a can of worms, hurt each other’s feelings, and hit a point of no return?

 No wonder so many of us avoid them like the plague!